emmacadavra/ci-portfolio1-spc/TESTING.md

 Testing the functionality of the Sign-Up Form across all devices and browsers was crucial due to its high level of importance in reaching the website's goals.

-I tested each input field individually to ensure that each one is required to be filled in correctly.
+I tested each input field individually by attempting to submit the form without entering anything into the fields one by one.
+This was to ensure that the form cannot be submitted without filling in the required inputs, and also to ensure that the user is given an appropriate error when nothing is entered.
 For example, the 'First Name' and 'Last Name' inputs are text fields so that any text can be entered, but they are required so users cannot accidentally submit the form without including their name.

 ![Form - First Name required](docs/images/form-first-name-required.png)